qintarra/C-Sharp/README.md

 Task_08 Calculate sum and amount of even and odd numbers in a range.
 Task_09 Simple calculator.
 Task_10 Entering an array from the console.
+Task_11 Calculation of sum, product, and numbers of elements in arrays